 This Homemade Maple Ice Cream is perfectly creamy and simply silky smooth.
-I has a light maple flavor that pairs well with so many desserts, but especially with my Gluten Free Apple Crisp.
+It has a wonderful maple flavor that pairs well with so many desserts, but especially with my Gluten Free Apple Crisp.
 It’s simple and can be made ahead and frozen to be a firmer texture.
-Or enjoy it right out of the ice cream machine for a soft serve texture.
+Or enjoy it right out of the ice cream machine for a soft-serve texture.
 And as a bonus, there’s no refined sugar in this recipe, just pure maple syrup!

 This Homemade Maple Ice Cream is my first choice to pair with my favorite holiday desserts.
 It’s so perfect with apple pie or crisp, pecan pie, or the traditional pumpkin pie.